teri-lynn/teri-lynn.github.com/_posts/2012-11-14-common-errors-in-specific-exercises.md

 General Tips:
 - Control the movement -do not swing the weights, or arch your back
-- Keep proper posture for every exercise (back tall, shoulders back)
+- Keep propoer posture for every exercise (back tall, shoulders back)
 - Ensure that you breathe out on the concentric phase of the exercise, and breathe in on the eccentric phase
-- Increase the intensity in some way each time you workout (decrease rest, increase reps/sets, etc)
+- Increase the intensity in some way eahc time you workout (decrease rest, increase reps/sets, etc.)
 - Write everything down
-- Go to full intensity
-- do the maximum amount of reps you can with proper form
+- Go to full intensity -do the maximum amount of reps you can with proper form

 ## Deadlifts
 - Common errors: